ufs-community/ufs-srweather-app/docs/UsersGuide/source/LAMGrids.rst

 .. _SUBCONUS_Ind_3km:

 .. figure:: _static/SUBCONUS_Ind_3km.png
    :alt: Map of Indiana and portions of the surrounding states.
 The map shows the boundaries of the continental United States sub-grid centered over Indianapolis.
-The computational grid boundaries appear in red and the write-component grid appears just inside it in blue.
+The computational grid boundaries appear in red and the write-component grid appears just inside the computational grid boundaries in blue.

    *The boundary of the SUBCONUS_Ind_3km computational grid (red) and corresponding write-component grid (blue).*

-The ``SUBCONUS_Ind_3km`` grid covers only a small section of the :term:`CONUS` over Indianapolis.
+The ``SUBCONUS_Ind_3km`` grid covers only a small section of the :term:`CONUS` centered over Indianapolis.
 Like the ``RRFS_CONUS_3km`` grid, it is ideally paired with the ``FV3_RRFS_v1beta``, ``FV3_HRRR``, or ``FV3_WoFS`` physics suites, since these are all convection-allowing physics suites designed to work well on high-resolution grids.

 Predefined 13-km Grid
 ------------------------